ritter-x2a/tgnotipy/README.md

 ./tgnoti.py --find
 ```
 This command will provide a list with all found chats that will be notified.
 You can repeat this step at any time to add new chats.
+The currently registered chats can be listed with the `--chats` argument and cleared with the `--clear` argument.
-These chats are stored in the config file, you can manage them there.
+The registered chats are stored in the config file, more fine-grained management can be done by editing them in there.

 Lastly, try it out:
 ```